Top FX Providers

 Licensed and Regulated Forex Brokers

-It is important to consider signing up with a service provider that licenced in your local market.
-In Australia, this means the broker must be granted an adequate Australian Financial Services License by the Australian Security and Investment Commission to legally trade in Australia.
-They also monitor all Foreign Exchange Contracts and Derivatives to make sure they are legal.
+It is important when choosing a forex broker to consider signing up with a service provider that is licenced in your domestic market.
+In Australia, this means the broker must be granted an adequate Australian Financial Services License (AFSL) by the Australian Securities and Investments Commission (ASIC) to legally trade in Australia.
+Additionally, they monitor all foreign exchange contracts and derivatives to make sure they are legal and markets are competitive.
 To see if a broker is ASIC regulated you will find the brokers ASFL licence number published on their website.
-There are also regulatory bodies in the UK (known as the FCA), Singapore and Cyrus.
-The best brokers are always regulated and any forex scams are almost always associated with unregulated fx brokers.
-When you start trading check with the regulator’s site to make sure the broker has a current licence.
+There are also regulatory bodies in the UK (known as the FCA), Singapore (MAS) and Cyrus (CySEC).
+The best brokers are always regulated and any forex scams are almost always associated with unregulated forex brokers.
+When you start trading, check with the regulator’s site to make sure the broker holds a current licence.